iamsk/collaborative-gym/README.md

     - `human_readable_name`: A human-readable name for the action.
     - `human_readable_description`: A more detailed description of the action.
   - `example_question` is a string representing an example question for this task (if provided by the task environment).
-  - `example_trajectory` is a list of Thought/Action/Updated Observation tuples representing an example trajectory for this task (if provided by the task environment). `example_question` and `example_trajectory` can help LM agent understand the task.
+  - `example_trajectory` is a list of Thought/Action/Updated Observation tuples representing an example trajectory for this task (if provided by the task environment). `example_question` and `example_trajectory` can help the LM agent understand the task.
 - `get_action(self, observation: Dict) -> str`
   - This method is called when the agent receives a new notification from the environment.
   - `observation` is a dictionary containing `event_log` and other task-specific observations.